 However, if you do not want to lose the practical advantages of having your Australian Prepaid Sim Card with you, then our list below showcases the top mobile carriers and what they have to offer.
 It is also wise to remember that if your Smartphone is locked to one network it is likely that it will need to be unlocked to use most of these prepaid sims.

 Mobile Phone Options for Travelling Abroad – Prepaid Sims

 5 AUD daily plan For people headed overseas, there is little that could beat the amazing 5 dollars a day roaming plan that Vodafone has.
 This deal is available on all postpaid plans, including the month to month deals that it offers in Australia.
 This plan will let you use your plan’s data, voice and text allowance for a flat 5 dollars every day in close to 46 countries all over the world.
 Examples of countries covered include: New Zealand, The United States, The United Kingdom and other countries in Europe and Asia.

 You will also get access to unlimited standard calls to the motherland as well as in the country that you are currently visiting.
 You will also enjoy free text messages.

-For countries that are not in the 5 dollar a day flat rate, you will be charged a flat rate of 1$ per minute for all calls made and 1$ for every megabyte used on the internet.
+For countries that are not in the 5 dollars a day flat rate, you will be charged a flat rate of 1$ per minute for all calls made and 1$ for every megabyte used on the internet.
 These plans are great for short trips up to 2 weeks.
-Travelling for longer periods can get expensive on these plans if overused.
+Travelling for long periods can get expensive on these plans if overused.